 1. Who can attend the groups?

 Our support groups are open to anyone over the age of 18 with a mood disorder, like bipolar disorder or depression, as well as to caring family members and friends of those affected by these conditions.
-If you’re seeking resources for children and adolescents dealing with mood disorders, click here for: DBSA Resources for Parents.

 Please realize that our groups focus strictly on mood disorders although an individual may have an additional, coexisting diagnosis.
 For example, someone may have bipolar disorder while at the same time be dealing with an addiction to alcohol or drugs.
 (He or she does not solely deal with an alcohol addiction.)